Kristoffer-Kjemtrup/BacktestingDashboard/README.txt

     Selecting restrictions regarding the direction of positions taken.
     Allowing for strategies to include multiple indicators, either by adding all the rules for decision-making together, or by writing individual strategies from scratch for different permutations of indicators in use.
-    Adding a table with statistical insights to the back test performance
+    Adding a table with statistical insights to the back test performance.
+    Adding a buy and hold strategy as benchmark.